8.1 Pixel and Overlay Data, and Related Data Elements

 Note

-application to signal that the result of a calculation that produced a pixel is an
+Floating point binary32 and binary64 Pixel Data values are not arbitrarily constrained to finite numbers, since it may be important for the application to signal that the result of a calculation that produced a pixel is an infinite value or not a number.

 8.1.1 Pixel Data Encoding of Related Data Elements